-- Gently stir in the lime juice right at the end in order to give the dish a fresh zing.
+- Gently stir in the lime juice right at the end to give the dish a fresh zing.

 Serve in warm bowls if possible, since it can cool down rather quickly.
 It can also be served at room temperature… but this should be an intentional decision, not an accidental one!!